Arrow Story

 “I’m going to shoot it again and see what happens.”

 Shannon began to walk back down the field.
-Walter just stood there, flabbergasted.
+Walter just stood

 Shannon turned to take aim.